IBM/spark-s3-shuffle/README.md

   concurrently per task.
 - `spark.shuffle.s3.prefetchThreadPoolSize`: Prefetch thread pool size (default: `100`).
 The total size of the thread pool used for prefetching the shuffle blocks.
-- `spark.shuffle.s3.supportsUnbuffer`: Streams can be unbuffered instead of closed (default: `true`, if Storage-backend is S3A, `false` otherwise).
 - `spark.shuffle.checksum.enabled`: Enables checksums on Shuffle files (default: `true`)

   **Note**: This option creates additional overhead if active.
 Suggested configuration: `false`.